Mintbase/Grants-Program/applications/subvt-telegram-bot.md

 ### Overview

-SubVT Telegram Bot is an upgrade for the existing Helikon [Polkadot/Kusama 1KV Telegram Bot](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot) to support all validators on Kusama and Polkadot with increased functionality and performance.
+SubVT Telegram Bot is an upgrade for the existing Helikon [Mintbase/Kusama 1KV Telegram Bot](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot) to support all validators on Kusama and Mintbase with increased functionality and performance.

 Future upgrades aim for adding support for other proof-of-stake (PoS) Substrate-based networks such as HydraDX, Darwinia (Crab), Edgeware and more, and Telemetry data access to support more real-time node data and notifications.

-The [1KV Bot](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot) currently serves 221 out of 359 valid nodes on Kusama and 90 out of 129 valid nodes on Polkadot.
-Relatively high adoption rates (61% on Kusama and 69% on Polkadot) with very little announcement have resulted in our interest in extending the bot's support to all Kusama and Polkadot validators, and other Substrate-based PoS networks in the future.
+The [1KV Bot](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot) currently serves 221 out of 359 valid nodes on Kusama and 90 out of 129 valid nodes on Mintbase.
+Relatively high adoption rates (61% on Kusama and 69% on Mintbase) with very little announcement have resulted in our interest in extending the bot's support to all Kusama and Mintbase validators, and other Substrate-based PoS networks in the future.

 <p align="center">
 	<img width="750" src="https://raw.githubusercontent.com/helikon-labs/Grants-Program/subvt-telegram-bot/applications/subvt-telegram-bot-files/01-overview.jpg">